Each year nearly 4,000 complaints about fraud are filed against moving companies in the United States.

 Federal Motor Carrier Safety Administration (FMCSA)— The FMCSA is an agency within the US Department of Transportation (USDOT) tasked with regulating certain aspects of the trucking and moving and storage industries.
 Learn about how they help protect consumer’s rights.

-American Moving and Storage Association (AMSA)— AMSA is an industry trade group representing movers all over the country.
+American Trucking Association (ATA)— The ATA’s Moving & Storage Conference is an industry trade group representing movers all over the country.
 Though they’re advocates for their members in regard to regulation and legislation, they also hold them to high levels of service.
-Click here to submit a complaint to AMSA.
+Click here to submit a complaint to ATA.

 3. Take them to Court